There are no sibling items to show. This is likely because the current page doesn't exist in a menu.

 Welcome to Fairholme Boarding

-The Fairholme Boarding House is not just a place to stay — it's a holme away from home.
+The Fairholme Boarding House is not just a place to stay, it's a holme away from home.

 For over 100 years, Boarders have played a valued and significant role in the life of Fairholme College.

 We are renowned for providing a caring and nurturing home for our Boarders and are dedicated to fostering a sense of community, responsibility and personal growth within these walls.
+At Fairholme, we pride ourselves on thinking as a Boarding School.

+As one of the largest Boarding Schools in Australia, we make it our mission to ensure that we are also one of the happiest for our girls.
 With 220 girls and staff living on campus, Boarders make up the 'fabric' of Fairholme College, constituting over a third of the student body of the Junior, Middle and Senior Schools.

 It is our highest aim to provide a comfortable and relaxing experience for your daughter, underpinned by a safe, friendly and stimulating environment.